 Using a rubber spatula or wooden spoon to fold 1/4 of the egg whites into the egg yolk mixture, then fold in the remaining whites.
 Pour the batter into the cupcake pans, making sure not to fill more than 3/4 of the way up.
 Bake until golden, 18-25 minutes.
-Remove from the oven, and set on a rack to cool.
-I placed mine by the window in true American housewife form.
+Remove from the oven, and set on a rack to cool, or by the window!
 When cool, sprinkle with confectioners’ sugar.
 I loved the entire process, and by the end I felt somewhat like a proud baker prodigy with my delicious homemade cupcakes to serve my coffee guest today.

 Up until recently, I made an observation regarding my behavior in the kitchen.
 Most people cook and follow the recipe to the punctuation mark.
 Others venture onto their own thing.
 I was the one venturing of late, and it turns out it’s a great thing for cooking!
 You get to enhance dishes, make additions & tweakings of your own, and in the end impress even yourself with the final results.
 Baking, on the other hand, is more of a magical chemical bundle of processes that when altered in any shape or form, will only yield atrocious results that’ll get you nowhere.